tw4l/brunnhilde/README.md

   -z, --scanarchives    Decompress and scan zip, tar, gzip, warc, arc with
                         Siegfried
-  -o, --overwrite       Overwrite reports directory if it already exists --csv CSV             Path to Siegfried CSV file to read as input --stdin               Read Siegfried CSV from piped stdin
+  -o, --overwrite       Overwrite reports directory if it already exists --csv CSV             Path to Siegfried CSV file to read as input (directories only) --stdin               Read Siegfried CSV from piped stdin (directories only)

 ```